 There are various financing options specific to the agricultural industry, but you can also use more traditional options to support your operation.

-Your use of the borrowed funds will depend on the program you opt into, as the majority of options are only available for specific purposes.
+Your use of the borrowed funds will depend on the program you opt into, as the majority of agriculture-specific options are only available for specific purposes.
 For example, farm ownership loans are only for situations where you’re purchasing or expanding a farm, so you won’t be able to secure one of these loans if you need capital for other reasons.

 There are different types of agricultural loans that you can apply for,

 Information is power, and it’s best to understand all the options available to you before you start the process.
-Here are the various types of agricultural loans offered by the U.S. Department of Agriculture (USDA):
+Here are the various types of agricultural loans offered by the U.S. Department of Agriculture (USDA).

-2.1.
 Operational Loans

-- Borrowing maximum: $400,000
+• Borrowing maximum: $400,000

-- Repayment terms: max.
-7 years
+• Repayment terms: 7 years max

 Operational agricultural loans are used to cover operating costs and the purchase of livestock, seeds, and equipment.
 New entrepreneurs can also use them to cover the startup costs associated with a farm, including the living expenses you incur as you get your venture up and running.

-Additionally, you might need to give your lender a detailed plan of how you intend to use the borrowed funds, as there are strict requirements on what operational farm loans can be used for.
+You might need to give your lender a detailed plan of how you intend to use the borrowed funds, as there are strict requirements on what operational farm loans can be used for.

-2.2.
 Farm Ownership Loans

-- Borrowing maximum: $600,000
+• Borrowing maximum: $600,000

-- Repayment terms: max.
-40 years
+• Repayment terms: 40 years max

 This financing option is used to purchase a new farm or expand a current farm.
 You can also use a farm ownership loan to help pay closing costs, build or improve structures on your land, increase your productivity, and assist with land, soil, and water resource preservation.